-I currently hold a Teaching and Research Associate position in Computer Science at LAAS-CNRS (Laboratory for Analysis and Architecture of Systems) and INSA Toulouse (national institute of applied sciences).
+I currently hold a Teaching and Research Associate position in Computer Science at INSA Toulouse (national institute of applied sciences) and LAAS-CNRS (Laboratory for Analysis and Architecture of Systems).

 I obtained my PhD in Computer Science from the University of Bordeaux (France) in October 2016 (advisors: Arnaud Casteigts, Serge Chaumette and Colette Johnen).
-I then held an ATER position (Teaching and Research Associate) at the University of Bordeaux: LaBRI (Bordeaux CS dept.) and INP ENSEIRB-MATMECA (teaching institution) and a Postdoc position at the IRIT lab (University of Toulouse 1 Capitole).
+I then held an Teaching and Research Associate position at INP ENSEIRB-MATMECA (teaching institution) and LaBRI (Bordeaux CS dept.), and a Postdoc position at the IRIT lab.
 I am mainly interested in dynamic networks and distributed algorithms.

 Laboratory: LAAS-CNRS - Laboratory for Analysis and Architecture of Systems